 - Spray with a fungicide, e.g. Fungus Clear Ultra.
 Although this will not kill the fungus it may stop it spreading.

 TopBuxus have developed a health mix for box plant problems and it is incredibly effective.
 We used this specialised fertiliser on a badly infested hedge and the results were really quite impressive.

 The fertiliser has various important elements which will build strength into the box plant and help with resistance to box blight, producing a far stronger plant.

 The nitrogen will stimulate growth, whilst the magnesium and sulphur will help to produce green and healthy leaves.

-The copper will aid the hardening of cell structure of the leaves and stems, this will make the plant much more resistant to the fungal spores.
+The copper will aid the hardening of the cell structure of the leaves and stems, this will make the plant much more resistant to the fungal spores.